Durres – Bari

 Ferries to Italy

 The Durres to Bari ferry route is provided by 3 operators and is available for booking all year round.
-The ferry crossing from Durres to Bari takes approximately 10 hours and 10 minutes on ferries servicing this route.
-The duration for the Durres to Bari ferry can range between 7 hours and 11 hours depending on the operator that you decide to travel with.
+The ferry crossing from Durres to Bari takes approximately 10 hours on ferries servicing this route.
+The ferry duration for the Durres to Bari ferry can range between 8 hours 45 minutes and 10 hours depending on the operator that you decide to travel with.

-The first ferry leaves Durres at approximately 12:00 and the last ferry leaves at approximately 23:59.
+The first ferry leaves Durres Port at approximately 13:00 and the last ferry leaves at approximately 23:58.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Durres to Bari is with Adria Ferries in 7 hours.
+The fastest ferry from Durres to Bari is with Grandi Navi Veloci in 8 hours 45 minutes.

-You can book cabins on ferries that sail from Durres to Bari with GNV and Ventouris Ferries.
+There are cabins available on ferries from Durres to Bari with GNV and Ventouris Ferries.

-The price of a ferry from Durres - Bari can vary between $54 and $501 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $124, prices can range from $54 and $276.
-The average price with a car is $335.
-Car prices can range from $189 and $579.
-Prices may vary for other vehicle types.
+The price of a ferry from Durres to Bari can vary between $139.14 and $537.43 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $152.17, with prices ranging from $56 and $335.
+The average price of a car passenger is $362.86, with prices ranging from $144 and $559.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 September 2025

 Find cheap ferry tickets using our deal finder.
-We highly recommend that you book in advance to ensure yourself the best possible prices and availability on the ferry to Bari.
+It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Bari ferry.

-With 3 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
-However, there are alternative ferries from Albania to Italy if you require additional flexibility including the Durres to Ancona ferry.
+The best way to travel from Durres to Bari is by ferry.
+With 2 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
+However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.